anshiagrawal22/Sign-Language-Recognition-System/README.md

 # Sign Language Recognition System 👋
 <p >
-A real-time Sign Language Recognition System using computer vision and deep learning.<br>
+A real-time Sign Language Recognition System made using computer vision and deep learning.<br>
 This project captures and classifies hand gesture data (numbers & alphabets) through a CNN model built with TensorFlow/Keras.
 It utilizes OpenCV and MediaPipe for accurate hand tracking and gesture recognition.
 </p>